emptymalei/StatisticalPhysics/_sources/equilibrium/most-probable-distribution.rst.txt

    For systems with enormous number of particles, we observe their macroscopic properties such as energies, pressure in experiments.
 But we have very limited information about the internal structure.
 The principle proposed by Boltzmann is that all these different possible configurations of microstructure are equally distributed, a.k.a., principle of equal *a prior* probabilities.

+   **It should be noted that all the possible states to be used for the probabilities should produce the observables we already know.** For example,

 An Example of Calculations
 ----------------------------